Plaza Tower: Proposed rebirth as Crescent City Towers

 In spring 2006, modified plans were released reflecting changes aimed at addressing post-Katrina concerns.
 This redesign includes glass designed to withstand 200 mi/h winds, a self-contained electrical generator, and an internal water supply, which developers say could make the building self-sufficient for three to four weeks.
 The external design was also changed to a cleaner glass and steel design, removing the needle point and multiedged surfaces of the original design.
 This new exterior was to consist of gold-tinted wall to wall glass and maroon steel.
 The price of the project increased from $100 million to $120 million while the number of units has been reduced from 350 to 197.
 These units were to run from 1080 sqft starting at $450,000 to several 3000 sqft units costing several million dollars.
 Three quarters of the units were to have only one bedroom.
 The project also saw a slight name change to the Crescent City Towers.

 In July 2007, the owners defaulted on the mortgage and the Plaza Towers was put on the auction block.
 Howard Acquisitions, LLC already held the mortgage on the building.
 Their winning bid protects their investment and gives them full control over the high-rise.
 The new owners, Plainfield Direct, are remaining tight-lipped about their plans for the building.

 On December 19, 2007, Plainfield Direct paid the City of New Orleans $608,000 in back taxes and announced plans to spend $10 million on environmental remediation.
-This work was set to begin immediately in the parking garage and building annex, work was to begin in the tower in early 2008.
+This work was eventually completed.
 Following the remediation work, Plainfield was to partner with developers to put the building back into use.